websiteinspiration/bugsplat.rb/entries/2012-10-27-hosting-private-git-repositories-with-gitolite.md

     config mirrors.heroku = "git@heroku.com:bugsplat.git"
 ```

-At the top, every repo gets transparently mirrored to my S3 bucket. `REPO_NAME` gets
+At the top, every repo gets transparently mirrored to my S3 bucket. `%GL_REPO` gets
 replaced with the actual path of the repo.
 After some boilerplate about the `gitolite-admin`
 repo comes the meat of the config.
 I use a gitolite feature called [Wild Repos][gitolite-wild-repos] which will
 automatically create a repo matching the pattern (in this case `CREATOR/[a-zA-Z0-9].*`) the